-Continue to use on line adverts and jobs boards to advertise vacancies as widely as possible so that they are accessible to all possible candidates and therefore not advertise via routes that could attract traditional genders.
+• Continue to use online adverts and jobs boards to advertise vacancies as widely as possible so that they are accessible to all possible candidates and therefore not advertise via routes that could attract traditional genders.

-- A review of the recruitment process has been undertaken within the last 12 months to ensure inclusive recruitment. - The Council is still involved in initiatives to promote flexible working, including hybrid working in all posts that are viable and continues to build on the work of this initiative to ensure that all vacancies are advertised as flexible and hybrid where possible and encourage applicants to approach managers to discuss flexible working requirements at appointment stage. - Policies associated with hybrid and flexible working are reviewed to ensure they continue to be fit for purpose. - The Council has launched the Career Ambassador programme working closing with young people to encourage them to think about a career in public sector. - Officers from the Council attend career fairs to promote all careers within public sector.
+- Ongoing review of the recruitment process to ensure inclusive recruitment. - The Council is still involved in initiatives to promote flexible working, including hybrid working in all posts that are viable and continues to build on the work of this initiative to ensure that all vacancies are advertised as flexible and hybrid where possible and encourage applicants to approach managers to discuss flexible working requirements at appointment stage. - Policies associated with hybrid and flexible working are reviewed to ensure they continue to be fit for purpose. - The Council continue to grow the Career Ambassador programme working closing with young people to support, advice and encourage them regarding careers in the Council. - Officers from the Council attend career fairs to promote all careers within public sector. - Create apprenticeships/graduate and trainee roles breaking down stereotypical traditional careers.